Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 Boat safely with the National Boating Safety School

-To learn more about other boating safety equipment, register for our online boating exam and discover our boating safety course to obtain your boat license.
+To learn more about other boating safety equipment like manual water pumps and life jackets, register for our boating safety course.
+The National Boating Safety School online boating exam is a Transport Canada-approved, easy way to obtain your boat license online.

 Get your card today